-Alibaba Singles' Day sales pass 2015 total, but growth rate slows
+Alibaba posts record Singles' Day sales, but growth slows

 MOBILE SHOPPING SURGE

 After a beefed-up marketing push over the last month - with fashion shows and virtual reality games - sales officially opened at midnight, releasing a wave of pre-orders that shoppers had placed ahead of the event.
-Sports stars David Beckham and Kobe Bryant attended the countdown, though headline act Katy Perry pulled out last minute citing a "family" issue.
+Sports stars David Beckham and Kobe Bryant attended the countdown, though headline act Katy Perry pulled out last minute citing a family issue.

-At 1519 p.m.
-(0719 GMT) a live sales tracker at Alibaba's main event in the southern Chinese city of Shenzhen passed the 2015 yuan total, ensuring the day will set a new record but, in dollar terms, was still short of 2015's $14.3 billion.
+At mid-afternoon on Friday a live sales tracker at an Alibaba event in the southern Chinese city of Shenzhen ticked passed the 2015 yuan total, ensuring the day set a record.

 The rise of Singles' Day reflects how China's consumers, armed with smartphones, are racing online to shop - to the detriment of bricks and mortar stores.
-So far on Friday, 83 percent of sales were via mobile devices, up strongly from last year, Alibaba said.
+Around 82 percent of total sales were via mobile devices, up strongly from last year.

-The day itself is a double-edged sword for many: Couriers, packaging firms and vendors say low prices and steep competition mean profit margins are slim despite large sales volumes.
+The day itself is a double-edged sword for many: Couriers and packaging firms say low prices and steep competition mean profit margins are slim despite large sales volumes.

+Retailers are also starting to feel the pinch: The cost per order shrank to 184 yuan ($27) from approximately 194 yuan in 2015, according to the unaudited metrics released by Alibaba.

 Cut-throat competition for customers has also caused concern over false advertising and massaged statistics.
 This week China's business regulator advised mainland online shopping platforms to guard against suspect sales tactics.

-In May this year, Alibaba said the U.S. Securities and Exchange Commission (SEC) was looking into how it reports its Single's Day figures.
+In May this year, Alibaba said the U.S. Securities and Exchange Commission (SEC) was looking into how it reports its Singles' Day figures.
 Alibaba said at the time it was cooperating with the authorities, and that the SEC advised it the investigation should not be seen as an indication the company had violated federal securities laws.

 Alibaba declined to comment on the SEC probe on Friday.

+The company has also faced criticism for its failure to address selling of counterfeit goods on its online marketplace.
+During his speech Jack Ma called on authorities to confiscate licenses from manufacturers making counterfeit products.

+"Someone has to remove their licenses, someone has to close them down," said Ma, adding that Alibaba itself was "not law enforcement".

 Alibaba is not the only retailer to mark Nov.
 11 with a massive sales drive.
-China's no. 2 e-commerce player JD.com Inc (JD.O) and many others also offer discount deals on the day.
+China's no. 2 e-commerce player, JD.com Inc (JD.O), and many others also offer discount deals on the day.

-(Reporting by Cate Cadell and Xihao Jiang; Writing by Adam Jourdan; Editing by Kenneth Maxwell and Christopher Cushing)
+(Reporting by Cate Cadell and Xihao Jiang; Writing by Adam Jourdan; Editing by Christopher Cushing and Alex Richardson)